chetanbg1/cbg-microservice/README.md

 What is Spring MVC?
 Spring MVC is a Java-based framework that is mostly used for developing web applications.
 It follows the MVC (Model-View-Controller) Design Pattern.
 This design pattern specifies that an application consists of a data model, presentation information, and control information.

 This framework is developed around a DispatcherServlet which dispatches requests to handlers.
 In the current industry, many of them are using Spring Boot Microservices, but there are many projects still running in Spring MVC.
-So it is worth learning Spring MVC in the recent era.
-That’s why we are going to cover all the things which are part of the Spring MVC framework one by one in an organized manner.

 Spring Model-View-Controller
 Model – A model contains the application’s data.
 A data set might be a single object or a group of things.